 Phantasm - Lawes: The Royal Consort - Limelight Magazine

-William Lawes inhabited a medieval London that was about to be irreplaceably altered by the Great Pire of 1666.
-He found gainful employment as a composer at the court of King Charles I and as Parliament flexed its republican instincts, he felt moved to add the prefix 'Royal' to his Consort pieces.
-The much good it did him though: Lawes was killed fighting for the Royalists during the Siege of Chester in 1645.
+William Lawes inhabited a medieval London that was about to be irreplaceably altered by the Great Fire of 1666.
+He found gainful employment as a composer at the court of King Charles I and as Parliament flexed its republican instincts, he felt moved to add the prefix ‘Royal' to his Consort pieces.
+Much good it did him: Lawes was killed fighting for the Royalists during the Siege of Chester in 1645.

-As with all genuinely great dance music - from Rameau right up to Cage - Lawes' pieces are as much about the idea of movement as they are specific invitations to the dance floor.
-This is a composer who revels in lopsided groupings of bars, allowing his melodic phrasings to follow their natural incline rather than being shepherded behind bar lines like sheep – a lesson in how symmetry can be overrated.
+As with all kinds of genuinely great dance music, Lawes' pieces are as much about the idea of movement as they are specific invitations to the dance floor.
+This is a composer who revels in lopsided groupings of bars, allowing his individual melodic phrasings to follow their natural incline rather than being merely shepherded behind bar lines like sheep - a lesson in how symmetry can be overrated.

-More usually recorded in the composer's own revised remake version for a larger ensemble, Oxford-based Phantasm opt to perform Lawes' original version for four viols and the lower pitched lute-like theorbo (and Organist Daniel Hyde makes a cameo appearance with some Lawes sets to the organ which, for reasons of space, could not be included on Linn's dedicated disc).
+More usually recorded in the composer's own revised remake version for a larger ensemble, Oxford-based Phantasm opt to perform Lawes' original version for four viols and the lower pitched lute-like theorbo (plus organist Daniel Hyde makes a cameo appearance with some bonus sets "to the organ").
 The rhythmic vivacity and pungent push-pull swing of their playing rocks, while their ear for authentic period non-tempered tunings is exquisite.